TagStudioDev/TagStudio/STYLE.md

 Observe the following key aspects of this example:
 - The Controller is just called `MyCoolWidget` instead of `MyCoolWidgetController` as it will be directly used by other code
-- the ui elements are in private variables
+- The UI elements are in private variables
-  - this enforces that the controller shouldn't directly access UI elements
+  - This enforces that the controller shouldn't directly access UI elements
-  - instead the view should provide a protected API (e.g. `_get_color()`) for things like setting/getting the value of a dropdown, etc.
+  - Instead the view should provide a protected API (e.g. `_get_color()`) for things like setting/getting the value of a dropdown, etc.
+  - Instead of `_get_color()` there could also be a `_color` method marked with `@property`
-- the callback methods are already defined as protected methods with NotImplementedErrors
+- The callback methods are already defined as protected methods with NotImplementedErrors
-  - defines the interface the callbacks
+  - Defines the interface the callbacks
-  - enforces that UI events be handled
+  - Enforces that UI events be handled

 [^1]: For an explanation of the Model-View-Controller (MVC) Model, checkout this article: [MVC Framework Introduction](https://www.geeksforgeeks.org/mvc-framework-introduction/).